Randy Arozarena Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.
+- The Phillies have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- Phillies pitchers combine to give up 88 home runs (1.1 per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in the league.

-- The righty last appeared on Thursday against the Chicago Cubs, when he went five innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Friday against the Chicago Cubs, when he went six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.